SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

     or 5 MHz.

 tx_bandwidth
     The output sampling rate of the transmitted signal.
 The default is 5.0e6 Hz, or 5 MHz.

 txctrfreq
     The centre frequency of the transmit chain.
 The default is 12000.0 kHz, or 12 MHz.
-Note that this is tuned so will be set to a quantized value, and the value can be accessed by the user at this attribute after the experiment begins.
+Note that this is tuned so will be set to a quantized value, which in general is not exactly 12 MHz, and the value can be accessed by the user at this attribute after the experiment begins.

 rxctrfreq
     The centre frequency of the receive chain.
 The default is 12000.0 kHz, or 12 MHz.
-Note that this is tuned so will be set to a quantized value, and the value can be accessed by the user at this attribute after the experiment begins.
+Note that this is tuned so will be set to a quantized value, which in general is not exactly 12 MHz, and the value can be accessed by the user at this attribute after the experiment begins.

 decimation_scheme
     The decimation scheme for the experiment, provided by an instance of the class DecimationScheme.
 There is a default scheme specifically set for the default rates and centre frequencies above.

 comment_string
     A comment string describing the experiment.
 It is highly encouraged to provide some description of the experiment for the output data files.
 The default is '', or an empty string.

 Below is an example of properly inheriting the prototype class and defining your own experiment::